staszekz/myWebsite/README.md

 # aboutMe

-My personal website.
-Builed in Vanilla JS.
+My personal websitewith all my portfolio.
+You can find it under the link: www.staszek.ovh